KomaEc/sat/README.md

 # A Simple CDCL SAT Solver

-## Design Principles of simplesat
+## Simplesat
 Simplesat is a __conflict driven clause learning__ SAT solver written in Rust.
-It will feature several optimization strategies employed by most modern CDCL SAT solvers.
-- [x] Two watched literals scheme
-- [x] No intermediate allocation
-- [ ] Variable state independent decaying sum (VSIDS)
-- [ ] Lemma deletion
-- [ ] Restart
+It features the two watched literals optimization scheme.
 It is documented and _property-based tested_.
-The properties that are tested:
-* Invariants of the two watched literals scheme
-* Solver soundness

 ## TODO
+- [ ] Smarter allocator
-- [ ] Remove WatchList construct?
+- [ ] Heuristics (VSIDS, LBD)

 ## Discussion